wp-document-revisions/wp-document-revisions/docs/filters.md

 Most of them are named with a leading 'document-' but there are a few additional non-standard ones shown at the bottom.

+## Filter document_block_taxonomies

+In: class-wp-document-revisions-front-end.php

+Filters the Document taxonomies (allowing users to select the first three for the block widget.

 ## Filter document_caps

 In: class-wp-document-revisions.php